flyweb/FlyPi/README.md

 Raspberry Pi initial setup and maintenance tool using FlyWeb that allows users to configure WiFi settings and access SSH and VNC through the browser.
 The goal of this project aims to simplify the initial setup and regular access to "headless" Raspberry Pi devices.

+The current version of the project currently only supports SSH.

 ### Features
 - Initial setup mode
   - Raspberry Pi acts as a WiFi AP